There’s something about September that makes me want to go gung-ho with a new batch of fresh and frisky resolutions.

 Hands-up this one’s a bit infrequent because by the time we’ve rounded them up, wrestled with them, timed their tooth cleaning and hugged them 72 times it’s way past lights out.

-In reality this will probably mean pasta with tomato sauce and bacon twice, rather than one a week.
+In reality, this will probably mean pasta with tomato sauce and bacon twice, rather than one a week.
 But I may well go ‘mad’ and bake another cake.
+Failing that, there’s always HelloFresh.

 Hmm.
 My days are generally filled as it is with much wiping down of tables, shouting about towels and bare toilet rolls and moaning that the butter has been left out of the fridge again.